MƒA Master Teacher Fellowship Admissions

 In addition to the general eligibility requirements, as an elementary school teacher you must also:

-- Serve as a science cluster teacher or teacher of record for science.
+- Serve as a science cluster teacher for science or be the primary teacher responsible for teaching science to your students.

-- Serve as the classroom teacher of record for mathematics or teach a split program comprised of partial classroom teaching (of record) as well as serving as a math coach or math lead.
+- Serve as the classroom teacher for mathematics or teach a split program comprised of partial classroom teaching as well as serving as a math coach or math lead.

 MƒA Reapplication Policy

-There is no limit on how many times you may apply for a fellowship with MƒA.
-However, you may not apply for any fellowship at MƒA more than twice in a four year period.
+There is no limit on how many times a teacher may apply for a fellowship at MƒA.
+However, a teacher may not apply for any fellowship at MƒA more than twice in a four year period.
 We encourage you to use this policy when making decisions about when to apply.

 Master Teacher Fellowship Admissions Criteria